joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 ## Benefits

-Having the data access layer in source code allows for the use of software engineering tools and practices (versioning, testing suites, etc) which creates more stability in the system long-term.
+Having the data access layer in source code allows for the use of software engineering tools and practices (versioning, testing suites, etc.) which creates more stability in the system long-term.
-Full testing suites can be easily built around an API data access layer compared to the more difficult testing suites for stored procedure.
+Full testing suites can be easily built around an API data access layer compared to the more difficult testing suites for stored procedures.

-Added benefits for decoupling data access and data storage is that future data migrations can be more seamless for users.
+Added benefits for decoupling data access and data storage are that future data migrations can be more seamless for users.
 Multiple versions of the same service can be deployed side-by-side with different ways of updating the underlying data model.
 Care will be needed to make sure that they can exist side-by-side, but this is going to be a better user experience than creating an outage by turning off the old service before turning on the new one.

-In addition to ease of testing and migration, data access layer source code can be more easily be deployed and reverted than stored procedures in a database.
+In addition to ease of testing and migration, data access layer source code can be more easily deployed and reverted than stored procedures in a database.
 My experience in SRE database management and application deployments has reinforced keeping the access layer in source code rather than in the database.
 When stored procedures are used for data access, a lot of work is required to